Jumpscale/atomic_exchange/specs/README.md

-# Specifications about the the deployment of TFT decentralized exchange.
+# Specifications for the the deployment of TF decentralized exchange.